 So I know a thing or two about donuts…one might say that since conquering my fear of the fryer, I’ve become a woman obsessed!
 My Instagram will bear witness!

-My daily donut special has become a bit of a thing at the restaurant.
+In fact my daily donut special has become a bit of a thing at the restaurant.
 Each trying to outdo the next…Red Velvet Donut Ice Cream Sandwiches anyone?

 But no one can argue with one of the greatest Spring combinations: strawberry and lemon.
 Bright, tart lemon and sweet, juicy strawberry: no happier couple has ever met!

-Well, don’t get me started on peanut butter and chocolate…
+On the other hand, don’t get me started on peanut butter and chocolate…

 But I digress.